konstantinbe/milk/readme.md

 # Milk

-Milk is a CoffeeScript library inspired by Cocoa, Rails, Prototype and others.
+Milk is a little utility-belt library for CoffeeScript mainly inspired by underscore.js while borrowing ideas from Cocoa, Rails, jQuery, Prototype, and others.

-Milk is *opinionated*. *Beauty* and *Clarity* has top priority, therefore alledged "conventions" and "best-practices" may be violated.
+Milk is *opinionated*. *Beauty* and *clarity* have top priority, therefore alledged "conventions" and "best-practices" may be violated.
+In particular, milk uses underscore notation like ruby and makes heavy use of monkey matching to extend the core JavaScript classes.

 ## Conventions